Germany Schaefer

-Herman A. "Germany" Schaefer (February 4, 1876 – May 16, 1919) was a second baseman, first baseman and third baseman in Major League Baseball who played 15 seasons with the Chicago Cubs, Detroit Tigers, Washington Senators, Newark Pepper, New York Yankees, and Cleveland Indians.
+Herman A. "Germany" Schaefer (February 4, 1876 – May 16, 1919) was an American second baseman, first baseman and third baseman in Major League Baseball who played 15 seasons with the Chicago Cubs, Detroit Tigers, Washington Senators, Newark Peppers, New York Yankees, and Cleveland Indians.

 Biography

-Born William Herman Schaefer in the South Side of Chicago to German immigrant parents, he played in two World Series with the Tigers.
+Born William Herman Schaefer in the South Side of Chicago, to German immigrant parents, he played in two World Series with the Tigers.
 During the 1909 season, Schaefer and Red Killefer were traded by the Tigers to the Senators for Jim Delahanty.
 In 1,150 career games, Schaefer batted .257 with 9 home runs and 201 stolen bases.

 Schaefer was known as both a baseball trickster and a tactician in the early years of 20th century baseball.
 Well liked, stories of his exploits dot both the memories of his contemporaries and the newspaper reports of the time.
-One of his most famous exploits was stealing first base, which was perhaps erroneously recalled in Lawrence Ritter's The Glory of Their Times by Detroit outfielder Davy Jones.
+One of his most famous exploits was stealing first base, which was perhaps recalled in Lawrence Ritter's The Glory of Their Times by Detroit outfielder Davy Jones.
 With runners on first and third, a common ploy in baseball at the time was an attempted double steal, in which the runner heading from first (in this case Schaefer) ran for second, hoping to draw a throw from the catcher as the runner on third tried to scamper home.
 The catcher did not throw the first time, inspiring Schaefer to steal first base in reverse and then attempt the double steal once more on the following pitch.
 It worked in Jones' recollection although factual evidence of this is lacking.

 On August 4, 1911, Schaefer tried the same stunt again, this time for the Washington Senators, inspiring the Chicago White Sox' manager, Hugh Duffy, to come out of the dugout to protest.
 With the chaos on the field, Clyde Milan attempted to steal home, where he was thrown out.
 This event was recorded by both The Washington Post and the Chicago Tribune on the following day.

 Although it was not passed until 1920, after Schaefer's death, a baseball rule (currently 5.09(b)(10)) states that a player is out if "After he has acquired legal possession of a base, he runs the bases in reverse order for the purpose of confusing the defense or making a travesty of the game.
 The umpire shall immediately call 'Time' and declare the runner out".
 It is often said that it was passed because of Schaefer's thefts.